How To Make Promissory Note in the Philippines (With Free Sample Templates)

-Are you planning to put up a lending business and want to create a template for a promissory note to be signed by the borrower?
-Are you loaning money to your co-worker, and you want the details of the loan to be in writing?
+Are you planning to establish a lending business and want to create a template for a promissory note to be signed by the borrower?
+Are you loaning money to your co-worker?
+Do you want the loan details to be in writing?

-If your answer is yes, then this guide is here to help you draft a promissory note.
+If you answer yes, this guide is here to help you draft a promissory note.

 DISCLAIMER: This article has been written for general informational purposes only and is not legal advice or a substitute for legal counsel.
-You should contact your attorney to obtain advice with respect to any particular issue or problem.
-The use of the information contained herein does not create an attorney-client relationship between the author and the user/reader.
+You should contact your attorney for advice on any particular issue or problem.
+Using the information herein does not create an attorney-client relationship between the author and the user/reader.

-A promissory note is a genuine document acknowledging a loan duly received and promising to pay the same on the date indicated and in accordance with the conditions agreed upon by the borrower and the lender.
+A promissory note is a genuine document acknowledging a loan duly received and promising to pay the same on the date indicated and under the agreed-upon conditions by the borrower and the lender.
 A person who signs a promissory note is bound to honor it as a legitimate obligation.

 Generally, there are two types of promissory notes – negotiable and non-negotiable.

-A non-negotiable promissory note, on the other hand, is simply a document containing a promise by one person to pay another on the date indicated in the note and in accordance with the agreed conditions, e.g., payment of interest.
+On the other hand, a non-negotiable promissory note is simply a document containing a promise by one person to pay another on the date indicated in the note and under the agreed conditions, e.g., payment of interest.
 A non-negotiable promissory note is not transferable to another person/payee.

-Both are essentially the same as to its contents.
+Both are essentially the same in their contents.
 The difference lies in its negotiability or transferability.
-A promissory note is negotiable if it can be transferred from one person to another, and it complies with the requirements under Sec.
+A promissory note is negotiable if it can be transferred from one person to another and complies with the requirements under Sec.
 1 of the Negotiable Instruments Law.
 A negotiable promissory note is in the same vein as a check.

 How To Get a Promissory Note in 3 Easy Steps